Tangerine-Community/Tangerine/docs/system-administrator/new-tangerine-4-architecture.md

 # Launching Tangerine

 All of the shell scripts for launching Tangerine are in the root directory.
-Some of them have -linux appended to the filename, indicating they are for linux installations.
-It's usually the difference between using `docker-compose` on Mac and `docker compose` on Linux.

-`./start-docker-compose-linux.sh  2> /dev/null` - Starts the containers and filters out verbose logs from couchdb.
-Wait a few minutes for the logs to show the server-ui route mappings; then it is ready to use.
+The two scripts `develop.sh` and `start.sh` start the cascade to build and run the docker containers.

 # Testing